 Income & Eligibility.
 Some high-income income earners will not be qualified for Chapter 7.
-Chapter 7 is available to those whose revenue is less than the average of their state, or those that can pass the means examination.
+Chapter 7 bankruptcy is available to those whose revenue is less than the average of their state, or those that can pass the means examination.

 Foreclosures.
 Filing a Chapter 7 bankruptcy can temporarily delay a foreclosure, but unless you can catch up on your mortgage payments, the repossession/foreclosure will eventually proceed.

 In Phase 13 personal bankruptcy, you settle your creditors (some in full, some in part) via a Chapter 13 repayment plan.
 Chapter 13 repayment plans last 3-5 years depending on your income level.
 At the end of this period, most unsecured debt balances are erased.